-5.6.15 QCL Status
+5.6.14 QCL Status

 This page shows the QCL status by different QCL users.
 Each row describes the QCE that is defined.
-A conflict will occur if a specific QCE is not applied to the hardware due to hardware limitations.
+It is a conflict if a specific QCE is not applied to the hardware due to hardware limitations.
 The maximum number of QCEs is 256 on each switch.